Azure/data-api-builder/docs/authorization.md

 }
 ```

-In the above configuration sample, only request carrying the `administrator` role in the authentication token and specifying the `administrator` value in the `X-MS-API-ROLE` HTTP header, will be able to operation on the `book` entity.
+In the above configuration sample, only request carrying the `administrator` role in the authentication token and specifying the `administrator` value in the `X-MS-API-ROLE` HTTP header, will be able to operate on the `book` entity.